 We are adapting to COVID-19 by running Growing Solidarity in the city…

 We believe that the current crisis is highlighting the need for resilience and independence, every community should have the space to grow their own food and medicine.
-We are working with Reading Refugee Support Group, and Reading International Solidarity Centre (RISC) to offer seeds, seedlings, soil, labour and ongoing support (including less-than-perfect workshops via zoom!) to help establish more food growing space in local migrant communities in Reading.
+We are working with Reading Refugee Support Group to offer seeds, seedlings, soil, labour and ongoing support (including less-than-perfect workshops via zoom!) to help establish more food growing space in local migrant communities in Reading.

 If you would like to know more about the project or are interested to get involved, email us at firstname.lastname@example.org

 Or visit our blog here.